 Up with the floorboards and down with the U values!

 Andy started the workshop with an explanation of U values.
 Put simply, the lower the U value, the less heat flows/is wasted through a material.
-For example, a typical uninsulated suspended timber ground floor has a U value of around 3.3W/m2K while a properly insulated one will have a U value of 0.14 or less.
+For example, a typical uninsulated suspended timber ground floor has a U value of around 3.3W/m2K while a properly insulated one will have a U value of 0.15 or less.
 Understanding this concept opens your eyes to just how bad our houses are when it comes to energy efficiency and how much better they could be, especially if one aims for a Passivhaus standard or similar.

 As boards were getting lifted, lots of rubble was revealed underneath which needed removing.
 Builders may see this as a free and innocuous way to remove/hide leftovers but rubble can store moisture which can lead to a build-up of moulds, which could potentially find their way into the house.
 One pile, near where the radiator water had leaked, had a distinct lung-tickling whiff!

 In order to keep air circulating throughout the 40 centimetre deep void under the floor, we were suspending 30 centimetres of mineral fibre directly under the floorboards using a matrix of battens.
 The size of wall ties and depth of insulation can be adapted to different depth of voids in order to achieve the maximum super-insulating impact.

-Inversely, heating pipes want to be kept well insulated and out of the cold void.
-According to Andy’s calculations 6 metres of an uninsulated copper pipe (a common occurrence under floorboards) is akin to having a 600mm x 600mm (500 watt) radiator attached to the outside of your house and merrily wasting its heat.
+Inversely, heating pipes must be kept well insulated and out of the cold void.
+According to Andy’s calculations 6 metres of uninsulated copper pipe (a common occurrence under floorboards) is akin to having a 600mm x 600mm (500 watt) radiator attached to the outside of your house and merrily wasting its heat.

 We are extremely grateful to Nicole, Helen, Andy, Martin, Joe, Jamie, Jonny and Tom for taking part in the first York Community Energy’s “Housewarming Party” and helping us improve one York house!
-There was certainly enthusiasm for holding more so watch the space.
+There was certainly enthusiasm for holding more so watch this space.

 Day 2 – insulation

-We’re even more grateful to Andy Walker and friend Andy for sticking with us on the second day.
-We had hoped to have laid the insulation the day before so that everyone could see it done but insulation is a fiddly job, which needs to be done carefully to ensure air tightness and eliminate potential for condensation forming, so it was a couple of hours of small tasks still before we got down to it.
+We’re even more grateful to Andy Walker and our friend Andy from York for sticking with us on the second day.
+We had hoped to have laid the insulation the day before so that everyone could see it done but insulation is a fiddly job, which needs to be done carefully to create a continuous layer with no gaps, so it was a couple of hours of small tasks still before we got down to it.

 When it came to laying the second layer in between joists, Andy Walker got a timer ready and stood back.
-I’d never have guessed that it would take the rest of us only just under 10 minutes to do this!
+I’d never have guessed that it would take the rest of us only just under 10 minutes to fit the final layer!

 The return of the floor

 (Another) real challenge came when we started fitting the chipboard.
 The boards are heavy and ideally need two people handling each.
 Only a few boards could be put on the floor without any cutting.
 The rest had to be trimmed and carefully fitted to make sure that the tongue and grove sections were tight together.

-The next step was to seal round the edges of the room with a combination of foam and silicon where gaps were too small.
+The next step was to seal round the edges of the room with a combination of foam and silicone where gaps were too small.
 After a long while we also made our decision on the choice of floor covering.

 In the end, intent on not opting for a dust gathering carpet, we opted for natural linoleum made from 100% natural raw materials including linseed oil.
-Unlike in vinyl, there are no phthalate or other air polluting chemicals, and the smell takes one right back to lino cutting art classes.
+Unlike in vinyl, there are no phthalate or other air polluting chemicals.
+The smell takes one right back to lino cutting art classes.

 Was it worth it?

-We used to keep the heating thermostat there but now often have to move it to another room because the rest of the house can get freezing cold before the boiler gets switched on.
+We used to keep the central heating thermostat in that room but now often have to move it to another room because the rest of the house can get freezing cold before the boiler gets switched on.
 This was observable even before we also changed the shoddy double glazed window and patio door for triple-glazed units which further improved thermal comfort of this and adjacent room*.

 If you have the same kind of ground floor, I would certainly recommend getting insulation underneath.
 This measure will make your house more comfortable for decades to come without any loss of space in the rooms, which can be a concern with internal insulation.

 * Triple glazing is very costly but it’s made a great difference in the rooms where we’ve installed it.
-The first morning after installation we thought it’d gone wrong because we could see condensation on the patio door but it turned out to be on the outside pane, showing just how cool it was outside while the inside was much warmer.
+The first morning after installation we thought it had gone wrong because we could see condensation on the patio door but it turned out to be on the outside pane, showing just how cool it was outside while the inside was much warmer.
 We hope to replace the rest of the windows in the future.